 As described in Key Consideration 2.2, the Governor, with assistance from the Executive Committee, is ultimately responsible for the management of the Bank, including the operation of RITS.
-The roles and responsibilities of the Governor are set out it in the Reserve Bank Act.
+The roles and responsibilities of the Governor are set out in the Reserve Bank Act and the Public Governance, Performance and Accountability Act.
 The roles and responsibilities of members of the Executive Committee are set out in internal position descriptions.

-In recognition of the Governor's responsibility for maintaining a reputation for integrity and propriety on the part of the Bank, the Governor and other members of the Executive Committee are subject to the Code of Conduct for Reserve Bank Staff, which places a high priority on integrity and has provisions that address conflicts of interest.
-Specific Bank policies deal with potential conflicts of interest arising from the Bank's roles as the principal regulator of the payments system and as provider of banking services to the Australian Government.52
+In recognition of the Governor's responsibility for maintaining a reputation for integrity and propriety on the part of the Bank, the Governor and other members of the Executive Committee are subject to the Code of Conduct for Reserve Bank Staff, which places a high priority on integrity and has provisions that address potential conflicts of interest.
+Specific Bank policies deal with potential conflicts of interest arising from the Bank's roles as the principal regulator of the payments system and as provider of banking services to the Australian Government.